ymattw/coderev/README.md

                             for all pathnames in the filelist, delete NUM path name components from the beginning of each path name, it is similar to patch(1) -p
+    -P NUM, --pager=NUM     specify maximum number of files listed in index page.
+If there's more, additionnal indexnn.html will be generated.
     -t TITLE, --title=TITLE
                             specify title of output index page
     -w WIDTH, --wrap=WIDTH